 As the Academy serves to strengthen and improve government at all levels, nationally and internationally, each year we ask each Fellow to identify and recommend candidates of distinction with the willingness and ability to contribute work and wisdom to this important mission.
 The annual nomination and election of new Fellows to the Academy is one of our most vital membership activities, strengthening the Academy for future generations of governance.

 We further ask that Fellows recognize the fundamental importance of diversity in the pool of distinguished Fellows to achieve the objectives and purposes for which the Academy was created.
-2020 Fellow Nominations will open in February of 2020.
+2020 Fellow Nominations closed April 30th.

 Please discuss the Academy with your proposed candidate.
 We are seeking candidates who are able and would like to contribute effort and expertise to the accomplishment of our important mission.